No Bake Snickerdoodle Energy Bites

 - ** If you choose not to soak the cashews, you may not need much coconut flour. start with 1/4 cup and add 1 tbsp at a time if the batter appears to be too wet.

-- *** You can also roll in Keto-friendly sweeteners like monk fruit powder for a low carb option (I like half keto brown sugar and half keto classic sugar replacement)
+- *** You can also roll in Keto-friendly sweeteners like monk fruit powder.

 The Nutrition Facts above are specific to the ingredients I chose to use for this recipe, which may vary.